effiecancode/eventsHub/README.md

 # eventsHub

-eventsHub is a CRUD system designed to optimize the processes of organizing and managing events such as conferences, workshops, and meetups.
+eventsHub is a robust Events Management System designed to optimize the processes of organizing and managing events such as conferences, workshops, and meetups.

 ## Features: